eduk8s-tests/lab-jupyter-on-k8s-01/workshop/content/exercises/05-deploying-an-image.md

 The ``ReplicaSet`` resource is created as a side effect of the ``Deployment`` resource being created, where the ``Deployment`` acts as a template for it.
 The ``Pod`` resource is then created to satisfy the criteria for the deployment specified by the ``ReplicaSet``.
 It is a pod which represents a single instance of the deployed application running in a container.

-If we query the pod once more, but request additional details, by running:
+If we query just the pod, but request additional details by running:

 ```execute
 kubectl get pods -o wide